-COMPLIANCE IN 2021
+COMPLIANCE IN 2022

-The Merrimac Water Department was in full compliance with all state and federal primary drinking water regulations in 2021, except for the Lead and Copper Sampling procedures.
+The Merrimac Water Department was in full compliance with all state and federal primary drinking water regulations in 2022, however in 2021, we received and order of Non-Compliance for the Lead and Copper Sampling procedures.
 While getting samples, two of our primary sites were unable to provide a sample.
 Procedure was to ask permission before getting a sample from the approved alternate list.
 The Water department gathered samples from the approved alternate list and failed to ask permission, therefore we received an order of Non-Compliance.
 The Water Department committed a monitoring violation that requires a Tier 3 Public Notice in accordance with 310 CMR 22.16(4) and (5).
 We are required to provide public notice of the compliance violation, which we are doing in this report.

-In addition, we did detect lead in the bathroom sink at the Donaghue School.
+In addition, we did detect lead in the bathroom sink at the Donaghue School (2021).
 It was above the action level for lead.
 The results listed in the tables above.
 The following response steps were taken.
 The sink was immediately put out of use/disconnected.

-MassDep was notified.
+MassDEP was notified.
 The school sent out a letter notifying the staff, students, and parents with the lab results and plans to address the results.
 The sink aerator or screen was removed and cleaned.
 The water was flushed and a new sample was taken.
 The results of the second sample were within the limits and below the action level.